977 State Rd, Vineyard Haven, MA 02568

 And while the menu has evolved immensely (sorry no more steak and kidney pies!), we’ll keep making traditional Scottish shortbread and feel confident Mrs. White’s spirit is alive and well in this new incarnation.
 Not that we really believe in ghosts, but more than one person has felt “a presence” around the giant mixers, and thinks that Mrs. White would be proud of how we’ve grown.

 Looking for a cake to celebrate someone special?
 Our cake menu is included on the form to the right and do let us know if you’re looking for something that you don’t see.
-We offer very simple decoration (piping, hand-drawn flowers) but please request and we’ll do our best to accommodate.
+We offer very simple decoration and writing, but please request and we’ll do our best to accommodate.
 Please use the form at the right to learn about our cake menu and to submit a request.

 Please note that this is not an order form – a call from us is required to confirm.